sagarkhule/Power-BI-dashboard/README.md

 * background_img.jpg

 # Things I did:-
-* Transformed data using Power Query(cleaning,formatting,performing aggregate functions,grouping etc.)
+* Transformed data using Power Query(cleaning,formatting,performing aggregate functions,grouping etc)
 * Performed the ETL operations.
 * Used DAX queries for calculating AOV(Average Order Value).
 * Implemented important KPI's to visually represent and monitor our data. like(sum of amount, sum of quantity, sum of profit & sum of AOV.